truevis/truevis-colors/README.md

 An interactive multilingual color explorer that lets you play with colors in three languages while pretending to be productive.
 Because apparently we needed another trilingual color tool.

+An example of bringing old documents to life, interactvely.

 ## What fresh hell is this?

 A fully functional color matching application that translates colors between English, Indonesian, and Malay.
 Features a color wheel for the visually inclined and a massive table for the data nerds.